-If any of you follow me on Instagram, you would have been flooded with photos of Sai Kung.
-A lot of people are familiar with Lantau Island, Stanley and Shek O, but Sai Kung is the favourite of people living in the New Territories.
-Located in the easternmost region of the New Territories and surrounded by ocean, it is dotted with protected marine area and islands.
-I have already covered what a boat trip is like, as well as the famous Four Consecutive Pools and Falls, here, let’s talk about the best beaches and watersports place in Sai Kung:
+Sai Kung beaches are among the best in Hong Kong and if any of you follow me on Instagram, you will know that it’s the most beautiful part of Hong Kong.
+Sai Kung is located in the easternmost region of the New Territories and surrounded by ocean, it is dotted with protected marine area and islands.
+Hence, the quality of sand on a Sai Kung beach is unrivalled.
+I have already covered what a boat trip is like, as well as the famous Four Consecutive Pools and Falls, here, let’s talk about the best beaches in Sai Kung

 Sharp Island used to be on the edge of a caldera 140 million years ago.
 The rock types feature volcanic debris and silica rich viscous lava, which for those who aren’t geological savvy, means pink coloured rocks with wavy patterns.
 The pineapple rocks are an attraction in itself too, a result of weathering and exfoliation of the rock.